MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/New-AzureRmSqlDatabaseSecondary.md

 ```

 ### -ResourceGroupName
-Specifies the name of the azure_2 Resource Group to which this cmdlet assigns the primary database.
+Specifies the name of the Azure Resource Group to which this cmdlet assigns the primary database.

 ```yaml
 Type: String